Offering someone a job

 It’s a good idea to ask the applicant to confirm in writing that they’ve accepted the job.

-You must give a written statement to your employee within 2 months of them starting work.
+You must give your employee a written document explaining their main terms of employment within 2 months of them starting work.

 If you change your mind